ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 - `options.loadingComponent`: Used together with `asyncComponent`, this is a Svelte component, that must be part of the bundle, which is displayed while `asyncComponent` is being downloaded.
 If this is empty, then the router will not display any component while the request is in progress.
 - `options.loadingParams`: When using a `loadingComponent`, this is an optional dictionary that will be passed to the component as the `params` prop.
 - `options.userData`: Optional dictionary that will be passed to events such as `routeLoading`, `routeLoaded`, `conditionsFailed`.
-- `options.conditions`: Array of route pre-condition functions to add, which will be executed in order.
+- `options.conditions`: Optional array of route pre-condition functions to add, which will be executed in order.
+- `options.props`: Optional dictionary of props that are passed to the component when mounted.
+The props are expanded with the spread operator (`{...props}`), so the key of each element becomes the name of the prop.

 One and only one of `options.component` or `options.asyncComponent` must be set; all other properties are optional.